hashicorp/terraform-provider-azurerm/website/docs/r/consumption_budget_management_group.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Subscription Consumption Budget.
-Changing this forces a new Subscription Consumption Budget to be created.
+* `name` - (Required) The name which should be used for this Management Group Consumption Budget.
+Changing this forces a new resource to be created.

-* `subscription_id` - (Required) The ID of the Consumption Budget.
-Changing this forces a new Subscription Consumption Budget to be created.
+* `management_group_id` - (Required) The ID of the Management Group.
+Changing this forces a new resource to be created.

 * `amount` - (Required) The total amount of cost to track with the budget.